gvwilson/sdxpy/en/src/builder/index.md

 we typically have to refactor our base code the first two or three times we try to extend it.
 If it never settles down,
-then [%i "Template Method pattern" "design pattern!Template Method" %]Template Method[%/i%] is probably the wrong pattern for our situation.
+then Template Method is probably the wrong pattern for our situation.
 Realizing this isn't a failure in initial design: we always learn about our problem as we try to capture it in code, and if we know enough to anticipate 100% of the issues that are going to come up,